igscl/thelaserproject/README.md

 Hardware requirements:
 - 1.8 GHz or faster processor.
 Dual-core or better recommended.
 - 4 GB of RAM; 8 GB of RAM recommended (4 GB minimum if running on a virtual machine).
-- Hard disk required, by default: approx 5.6GB.
+- Hard disk required, by default: approx. 5.6GB.

 OS and additional requirements:
 - macOS High Sierra 10.13